Get Rs.100 Flat Discount on your First order.

 A shop will benefit from using a drill when:

-1. The material to be drilled is a hard metal and needs to be drilled quickly.
+• The material to be drilled is a hard metal and requires rapid drilling.

-2. The drill needs to be changed frequently, and the setup time is short.
+• The Drill needs frequent changes, and the setup time is short.

-3. The tolerance of the drilled hole is very tight.
+• The drilled hole tolerance is very tight.

-4. There is a premium placed on chip removal efficiency.
+• There is a premium on chip-removal efficiency.

-5. The total cost for machining will be lower when using the drill.
+• The total machining cost will be lower when using the Drill.

-The drill was designed for use in CNC turning centers, machining centers, and fully automated production systems to help minimize machine downtime.
+• The Drill was designed for use in CNC turning centres, machining centres, and fully automated production systems to help minimise downtime.

 Making Mistakes in the Latest Technology